azazellochg/pytemscript/docs/components/index.rst

 Microscope class
 ----------------

-The :ref:`microscope` class provides the main interface to the microscope.
+The `microscope <microscope.html>`_ class provides the main interface to the microscope.
 It is used to connect to the instrument locally or over the network.

 Events
 ------

 You can receive events from hand panel buttons when using the local client on the microscope PC.
-See :ref:`events` page for details.
+See `events <events.html>`_ page for details.

 Enumerations
 ------------

 Many of the attributes set and return values from enumerations.
 This minimizes typos when dealing with integer or string static values.
-The complete list can be found on the :ref:`enumerations` page.
+The complete list can be found on the `enumerations <enumerations.html>`_ page.

 Images
 ------

-Two main acquisition methods :meth:`~pytemscript.modules.Acquisition.acquire_tem_image` and :meth:`~pytemscript.modules.Acquisition.acquire_stem_image` return an :class:`Image` object that has the following methods and properties:
+Two main acquisition methods :meth:`~pytemscript.modules.Acquisition.acquire_tem_image` and :meth:`~pytemscript.modules.Acquisition.acquire_stem_image` return an :meth:`~pytemscript.modules.Image` object that has the following methods and properties:

 .. autoclass:: pytemscript.modules.Image